 Has work or services on this contract commenced?
-No
+Yes

-If yes, please explain:
+If yes, please explain: On going sales tax analysis

-4. Funding Source: General Fund (GEN) Capital Improvement Fund (CAP) х Grant Fund (GRT) Other Federal % 0 State % 0 County % 100 Is the cash available for the full amount of th ne contract?
+4. Funding Source: General Fund (GEN) Capital Improvement Fund (CAP) Х Grant Fund (GRT) Other Federal % 0 State % 0 County % 100 Is the cash available for the full amount of the contract?
 Yes If not, will it require a future borrowing?
-No Has the County Legislature approved the borrowing?
-N/A Has NIFA approved the borrowing for this c contract?
+No Has the County Legislature approved the borr owing?
+N/A Has NIFA approved the borrowing for this cor ntract?
 N/A